Too Much TV, Video and Computer Making Teens Fatter

 You're reading Disabled World.
 See our homepage for informative disability news, reviews, sports, stories and how-tos.
 You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.

 Cite This Page (APA): University of Montreal.
 (2010, September 20).
-Too much TV, Video and Computer Can Make Teens Fatter.
+Too Much TV, Video and Computer Making Teens Fatter.
 Disabled World.
-Retrieved September 26, 2021 from www.disabled-world.com/fitness/child-obesity/fat-teens.php
+Retrieved January 21, 2022 from www.disabled-world.com/fitness/child-obesity/fat-teens.php